tsumarios/Kali-Linux-Dockerfile/README.md

 ### Usage

-In order to create an _image_ from this dockerfile, just go on the folder where it is located and simple open your favourite **Terminal**, typing as follows:
+In order to build an _image_ from this dockerfile, just go on the folder where it is located and simple open your favourite **Terminal**, typing as follows:

 ```sh
 docker build [-t your_image_name] .